This course is for you!

 A covid-resilient course

 These have been hard times to make plans, with restrictions constantly changing, regardless we are really keen to get our PDC plans into the diary .

-We are planning a Covid-resilient course, which can function on line and include non-local participants, but will also allows us to invite participants to join us on-farm for the final 4 days, maybe more as restrictions apply at that time.
+We are planning a Covid-resilient course, which can function on line and include non-local participants, but will also allows us to invite participants to join us on-farm for all are part of the course.

 There is on-farm camping, with glamping, caravans and live-ins options will be available as well as food from the farm so is scope to be a safely physically distanced apart as required.